 A Common Plastic Comes Under Scrutiny

-But recent research has raised concerns over the health effects of a chemical used in the manufacture of polycarbonate — bisphenol A (BPA).
+But research has raised concerns over the health effects of a chemical used in the manufacture of polycarbonate — bisphenol A (BPA).
 Some studies have found that BPA can leak trace amounts from polycarbonate containers and resin linings into foods and beverages.
-In tests on laboratory animals, BPA appears to copy or disturb the hormone estrogen and affect the reproductive system.
+In tests on lab animals, BPA appears to copy or disturb the hormone estrogen and affect the reproductive system.
 This could possibly raise the risk for cancer.

 Infants and young children are at greatest risk because they eat and drink more than adults on a pound-for-pound basis.
 In this way, they have a greater exposure to BPA, says the National Institute of Environmental Health Sciences (NIEHS).
 Because of this risk, the FDA has banned the use of SPA in baby bottles and sippy cups and is taking steps to reduce human exposure to BPA.
-In 2009, the 6 largest manufacturers of baby bottles vowed to stop selling polycarbonate versions in the United States.
+In 2009, the 6 largest manufacturers of baby bottles vowed to stop selling polycarbonate versions in the U.S.

 Is BPA use common?